Newcomer wins election for Public Service Commission

 The commission currently consists of three Republicans and two Democrats, including Lewis, in a reliably red state.

-Additionally, Louisiana shares its southern border with the Gulf of Mexico and has tens of thousands of jobs tied to the oil and gas industry.
+Additionally, the state abuts the Gulf of Mexico and has tens of thousands of jobs tied to the oil and gas industry.
 In 2021, Louisiana ranked third among the top natural gas-producing states — accounting for nearly 10% of the United States’ natural gas production that year, behind only Texas and Pennsylvania.

 For years, the commission has resisted calls to mandate that power companies get a certain share of their power from renewables, The Advocate reported.
 But activists are hopeful their stance will change.

-The winner of the election will serve a six-year term representing a district that stretches from Baton Rouge to New Orleans on the five-member commission, which has regulatory jurisdiction over public utilities providing electric, water, wastewater, natural gas and certain telecommunications services in Louisiana.
+Boissiere, 57, was first elected in 2005 and had hoped to to secure a fourth term.

-Boissiere, 57, was first elected in 2005 and hopes to secure a fourth term.
-Lewis, a 30-year-old progressive policy advocate, says it is time for a “new generation of leaders.”
+Instead Lewis, who has said it is time for a “new generation of leaders,” will serve a six-year term on the five-member commission.

-Despite Lewis and Boissiere having similar views, major utility companies and outside political action committees have poured hundreds of thousands of dollars into the race.
+Despite Lewis and Boissiere prioritizing similar views such as expanding renewable energy, lots of outside money poured into the race.

 Keep the Lights On, an affiliate of the Environmental Defense Fund, has spent money in the hopes of unseating Boissiere.
 In addition, the incumbent received campaign contributions from utility companies that the commission regulates, including Entergy, Louisiana’s largest power company.
 While these types of contributions are legal in Louisiana, it has been heavily scrutinized.